Properties of water: Compressibility

 The compressibility of water is a function of pressure and temperature.
 At 0 °C, at the limit of zero pressure, the compressibility is 5.1×10^-10 Pa^{−1}.
 At the zero-pressure limit, the compressibility reaches a minimum of 4.4×10^-10 Pa^{−1} around 45 °C before increasing again with increasing temperature.
 As the pressure is increased, the compressibility decreases, being 3.9×10^-10 Pa^{−1} at 0 °C and 100 MPa.

 The bulk modulus of water is about 2.2 GPa.
 The low compressibility of non-gasses, and of water in particular, leads to their often being assumed as incompressible.
 The low compressibility of water means that even in the deep oceans at 4 km depth, where pressures are 40 MPa, there is only a 1.8% decrease in volume.

 The bulk modulus of water ice ranges from 11.3 GPa at 0 K up to 8.6 GPa at 273 K. The large change in the compressibility of ice as a function of temperature is the result of its relatively large thermal expansion coefficient compared to other common solids.

 Triple point

-The solid/liquid/vapor triple point of liquid water, ice I_{h} and water vapor in the lower left portion of a water phase diagram.
+The solid/liquid/vapor triple point of liquid water, ice I_{h}, and water vapor in the lower left portion of a water phase diagram.

-The temperature and pressure at which ordinary solid, liquid, and gaseous water coexist in equilibrium is a triple point of water.
+The temperature and pressure at which ordinary solid, liquid, and gaseous water coexist in equilibrium is the gas–liquid–solid triple point of water.
 Since 1954, this point had been used to define the base unit of temperature, the kelvin, but, starting in 2019, the kelvin is now defined using the Boltzmann constant, rather than the triple point of water.

 Due to the existence of many polymorphs (forms) of ice, water has other triple points, which have either three polymorphs of ice or two polymorphs of ice and liquid in equilibrium.
-Gustav Heinrich Johann Apollon Tammann in Göttingen produced data on several other triple points in the early 20th century.
+Gustav Tammann in Göttingen produced data on several other triple points in the early 20th century.
 Kamb and others documented further triple points in the 1960s.